Rickyoung221/Meta-Crag-KDD-Cup2024/course_code/Readme.md

   | Accuracy           | 12.96%           | 22.92%       | 39.1%            |
   | Exact Accuracy     | 0.37%            | 3.37%        | 4.94%            |
   | Hallucination Rate | 14.01%           | 28.31%       | 45.2%            |

+For task 1, switch to branch "both" to see detailed implementation and evaluation result in output folder.

+For task 2, switch to branch "task2" to see detailed implementation.

 ### Task 2: Knowledge Graph and Web Retrieval